-When to Stop Swaddling
+When and How to Stop Swaddling

 Having your baby in a predictable nap pattern for their day will make this transition a lot easier, as you can guarantee they'll be perfectly ready for their naps, which will mean a lot less overtired or undertired fussing once the swaddle is gone.

-Firstly, we would also recommend setting up some positive sleep associations and ensuring their sleep environment is spot-on before attempting to ditch the swaddle.
+Firstly, we would recommend setting up some positive sleep associations and ensuring their sleep environment is spot-on before attempting to ditch the swaddle.
 Our recommendations are:

 - 1. Introduce white noise and play it as loud as a shower for all naps and overnight.
 You can find our white noise album here.

 - 2. Make the room nice and dark with no stimulating toys or nightlights.
 This promotes the release of the sleep hormone, melatonin, which helps our little ones to fall asleep and stay asleep.

 - 3. Give your baby an age-appropriate lovey or comforter they can hold once free of the swaddle.

-From there, we have two methods to transition out of the swaddle:
+From there, we have two methods to transition out of the swaddle...

 During this transition, keep everything else the same in your baby’s sleep environment: dark room, white noise etc. If you feel it is appropriate, you can add a cuddly for them to hold to help control their newfound freedom with their arms.